NZMSA/2021-Phase-2-Data-Science/5. Microsoft Bot Framework/README.md

 14. Instead of Creating New Resources, we now want to import existing resources.
 <img src="https://github.com/Sakyawira/Readability-Bot/blob/main/Media/ConfigResources.png?raw=true" />

-15. In this json looking file, just under name, you want to add the following code (replace "Your-LUIS-Prediction" with the name of your prediction resource)
+15. In this JSON looking file, just under name, you want to add the following code (replace "Your-LUIS-Prediction" with the name of your prediction resource)
 ```javascript
     "luisResource": "Your-LUIS-Prediction"
 ```
 <img src="https://github.com/Sakyawira/Readability-Bot/blob/main/Media/luisPrediction.png?raw=true" />

-16. Scroll down and fill the luis settings with the Key and Endpoints that can be found in your respective authoring and prediction resources on Azure Portal.
+16. Scroll down and fill the Luis settings with the Key and Endpoints that can be found in your respective authoring and prediction resources on Azure Portal.

 <img src="https://github.com/Sakyawira/Readability-Bot/blob/main/Media/luisSettings.png?raw=true" />

 17. Click import.

-18. Go back to Publish and Publishh the Bot.
+18. Go back to Publish and Publish the Bot.
 Wait a couple of minutes and your bot should be published.

-### IMPORTANT: One of the resources will actually be created using the S1 pricing.
+### IMPORTANT: One of the resources will be created using the S1 pricing.
 You want to change this.

 19. The resource in question is the App Service Plan.
 I am going to teach you how to change the Azure Pricing as this is something that you might encounter down the line.

 20. Go back to Azure Portal.
-Go to the resource group you created and find the one with type "App Service Plan".
+Go to the resource group you created and find the one with the type "App Service Plan".

 <img src="https://github.com/Sakyawira/Readability-Bot/blob/main/Media/cahnge%20price.png?raw=true" />